EdwinLiavaa/marine-traffic-external-adapter/README.md

 # The Marine Traffic External Adapter

-This external adapter is used to get off-chain marine traffic data.
+This external adapter is used to get off-chain marine traffic data using the Datalastic Maritime API.

 ## Forked from Chainlink NodeJS External Adapter Template